ludwig-vaan/memory-game/README.md

 # Memory Game Project

+Memory has long been a favorite game for all generations.
+It is easy to play, in fact it is so simple that really young children can play with ease.
+It requires observation, concentration and a good memory to win !

+##Object of the Game
+The object of the game is to collect the most matching pairs.

 ## Getting Starting

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.